Dasuni-Uthpala/NLP-complains-prediction/README.md

 # NLP-complains-prediction

-You can predict the complain type of the complains in apartments
+You can predict the complain types of the complains in apartments